bobbybee/umbrarum/lore/spells.md

 ===============================

 * pande - Reveals the hidden content of the target
-* aperi - Opens a magically sealad device
+* aperi - Opens a magically sealed device